Smita Tambe: Early life

-Tambe was born in the Satara, Maharashtra.
+Tambe was born in Satara, Maharashtra.
 She was brought up in Pune, and moved to Mumbai to pursue a career in Marathi films and television.
-She was also pursuing a PhD in Marathi Loksahitya and Samaj.
+She also pursued a PhD in Marathi Loksahitya and Samaj.

 Career

-She had a role in Jogwa in 2009, and her first lead role was in Akshay Kumar's Marathi movie 72 Miles-Ek Pravas.
+She had a brief role in Jogwa in 2009, and her first lead role was in Akshay Kumar's Marathi movie 72 Miles-Ek Pravas.
 She also owns the production house Ringing Rain, which produced Saavat in 2019.
-Her upcoming projects include Hawa Badle Hassu, Sacred Games(Season 2) and Panga.
+She appeared in the projects Hawa Badle Hassu, Sacred Games (Season 2) and Panga.
+In 2023, she appeared in the Hindi action film Jawan.